 Within FarmQA Controller a map layer can be edited to match how you would like it displayed.
-This includes things like selecting which attribute to color based on, selecting an appropriate color ramp, editing the associated attribute ranges, and selecting dates to associate to the layers.
+This includes customizing which attribute to color based on, selecting an appropriate color ramp, editing the associated attribute ranges, and selecting dates and growing seasons to associate to the layers.
 See the instructions below for more details on how this can be done.

 - Click on a field containing the map layer you want to edit.